Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 “Accelerate to intercept, peaceful overtures.
 Message buoy back to Cimbrean.”

 There were obedient yips from all over the bridge, and Yefrig settled into his seat to watch his map.
-The display was ludicrously not to scale, of course---how could it be?
-It encompassed a radius of twenty lightyears---but the objects within it at least gave him a sense of relative position and speed.
+The display was ludicrously not to scale, of course - how could it be?
+It encompassed a radius of twenty lightyears - but the objects within it at least gave him a sense of relative position and speed.

 The *Racing Thunder* was aptly named; when they really opened up the engines she could outrun anything.
 Not even a Human V-Class could match her acceleration or peak FTL velocity, and the helm had laid in an expert trajectory that should see them flash across the incoming fleet’s nose, close enough to identify them but with enough breathing room to get away if things had gone entirely insane and their own people turned out to be hostile.